kanidm/kanidm/book/src/server_configuration.md

 # Configuring the Server

-In this section we will configure your server and create it's container instance.
+In this section we will configure your server and create its container instance.

 ## Configuring server.toml